Techtonica/curriculum/roles-in-tech/sales-engineering.md

 - **Step 4: Continue Your Education**
  Sales engineers typically must continue their education to stay current with changing trends and products in their field.
 Additionally, re-training may be required as old technology becomes obsolete.

-- Go through [this article](https://www.careerexplorer.com/careers/sales-engineer/how-to-become/) for furthur infomation on how to become a SE.
+- Go through [this article](https://www.careerexplorer.com/careers/sales-engineer/how-to-become/) for further information on how to become a SE.